Rate this page:

 atlas-create-fecru-plugin-module -? atlas-create-fecru-plugin-module -help

 Let's assume you want to add a new plugin module to your existing Fisheye/Crucible plugin.

-Go to the root directory for your plugin (where the is located).
+Go to the root directory for your plugin (where the

 Run this command:

 Follow the prompts to specify the type of plugin module that you want, and further information required to create the basic module.

 The script will added the required module to your

 Where relevant, the script will add the Java classes to your plugin's .java file too.